What is Encryption Key Management, and What Factors Should be Considered when Implementing a KMS Solution?

 Data encryption is growing in adoption, but has proven to be ineffective

-So how does encryption work?
-Encryption, may also referred to as crypto, is a well-known technique to protect data, and is a fairly straightforward concept to understand: Users want to make data or content unreadable, except to those who are allowed to see it.
+So how does data encryption work?
+Encryption is a well-known technique to protect data, and is a fairly straightforward concept to understand: Users want to make data or content unreadable, except to those who are allowed to see it.
 To do this, a key scrambles the text into unintelligible ciphertext, and when prompted, decrypts it, or translates it back, to the original format.

-All of this seems great, yet what is troubling is the fact that in a number of recent high profile attacks, the organization’s data actually was encrypted in some capacity, yet it was still compromised.
+All of this seems great, yet what is troubling is the fact that in a number of recent high-profile cyber attacks, the organization’s data actually was encrypted in some capacity, yet it was still compromised.

 Key management servers (KMS) are used to administer the full lifecycle of cryptographic keys and protect them from loss or misuse.
-KMS solutions, and other Key Management Solutions, ultimately control the generation, usage, storage, archival, and deletion of encryption keys.
+KMS solutions, and other key management technology, ultimately control the generation, usage, storage, archival, and deletion of encryption keys.
 Additionally, to fully protect their loss or misuse, companies must limit access to these keys, either by restricting physical access or controlling user access by creating clear and defined roles.

 What are the critical components performed by encryption key management servers?

-To ensure that your online data remains protected, it’s critical to understand the different components of an encryption key management service, so that you know the right questions to ask when evaluating new and existing types of KMS technologies.
+To ensure that your online data remains protected, it’s critical to understand the different components of an encryption key management service, so that you know the right questions to ask when evaluating new and existing types of KMS technologies that can be implemented.

-- Key storage: As a general principle, the person or company who stores your encrypted content should not also store the keys encrypting that content (unless you’re comfortable with them accessing your data).
+- Key storage: As a general principle, the person or company who stores your encrypted content should not also store the encryption keys for that content (unless you’re comfortable with them accessing your data).

-- Authentication: This is needed to verify that the person given a decryption key should in fact be allowed to receive it.
+- Authentication: This is needed to verify that the person given a decryption key should be allowed to receive it.
 When encrypting digital content, there are several ways to achieve this.

 - Authorization: Authorization is the step that verifies the actions that people can take on encrypted data once they’ve been authenticated.
 It’s the process that enforces encryption key policies and ensures that the encrypted content creator has control of the data that’s been shared.